kimkulling/kims_brain_dump/blog/eng/developer_jornal/dev_log.md

 # My developer journal

+## 04-16-2026
+- I was able to decouple the backend-code from the fromend-code of the tiny-ui lib.
+- I found a lot of issues using OpenCode in my ui-lib tiny-ui.

+## 04-01-2026
+- The input field for the tiny-ui lib is prepared and I am happy aout it.

 ## 03-06-2026
 - Today I stared to work with my Nukleus Developer Board with Zephyr.
 What I did so far were the common first steps:
   - Install all the dev tools you need